JBarnett775/Terraform_IaC_AWS/README.md

 ![UD](images/UD.png)

 #### I also decided to automatically install a web server when my EC2 is launched, I did this by adding user_data to my code so that a script runs when the instance first boots.
-The server will automatically update packages install packages, start a web server and will create a sample homepage.
+The server will automatically update packages and install packages, start a web server and will create a sample homepage.

 ## - Creating Outputs -
 #### Adding outputs to Terraform is useful as they can show important results after everything is created, I have added the following code to my outputs.tf file